AsbahTalal/blog/_posts/2025-12-03-second-post.md

 For example, money and fame is highly valued by most people, but does that align with the rest of their beliefs or were those ideas sold to them by society?
 Many people also value privacy, and it is impossible to have both fame and privacy, so there is some moderate fraction of people who say they want to become famous who actually might not enjoy it.
 For those who value money, there is also some fraction that values leisure more highly, but it is very difficult to get rich without working extremely hard and giving up free time.

 Ultimately, *independent thinkers* use their **ideas to serve themselves** rather than become **slaves to dogma**.
 The next time you make an important decision, consider your true motivations and act accordingly; don't blindly follow anything or anyone without reason.

+## Stoicism
+It’s much easier to be a stoic with a good understanding of statistics because you realize just how indifferent randomness is to who you are.

+Bad things happen to you not because there’s a higher power that has a personal vendetta against you, but simply because you happen to be on the other side of luck.

+## Epic Fails
+It’s important to fail and be laughed at because you realize that the people laughing do not actually care about you personally.
+If it were any other combination of audience vs failer, the audience would always laugh.

+I used to absolutely suck at ping pong and everyone was laughing, but it wasn’t anything personal.

+## Floating Possibilities
+In quantum mechanics, an electron can be in an infinite number of positions until observed.
+In League, you can still win unless your base has blown up.
+Life imitates art, so obviously even if you are down a lot you can still make a comeback.

+Pessimists and optimists both skew their guess at the future in their direction, but I believe that optimism makes more sense.

+When an event that is out of our control (which can be good or bad after the collapse of the event) is still in a floating state of uncertainty, an optimist will assume implicitly that it will end well, and will not stress about the outcome, but wil be unprepared when it goes wrong.
+However, a pessimist will prepare for the worst case and be stressed until it happens, and will have wasted time stressing if the worst case doesn’t happen.

+What’s more important is what happens between events though.
+The optimist will have to do a lot of work to fix the situation, but the pessimist will not look forward to the next day with hope.

+Also, trying to prevent bad things from happening will not always work, since more can just pop up even when the right choice is made.
+So, it’s more important to make things right after just making a decision

+## Old feelings
+There are some things you can only feel when you’re at home.
+Some combination of synapses, negative celsius weather, and the low hums of the heart reignite a sort of passion.

+Why do people live in the cold?
+It’s because it’s what they know, and that’s a good enough reason.
+In the escape from the known, you realize that gut feelings are the guide for reasons.

+Most people don’t move around their entire lives and experience different things.

+There’s a simplistic beauty in sticking to what you know.
+Adapting to new situations isn’t always the most important.
+Sometimes, you just need to do what you know best.